Magical-Threads/Presentation-Deck-Template/README.md

 # Presentation-Deck-Template
-Presentation deck using Vue.js "Webpack Simple", GSAP and Hammer.js
+Presentation deck using Vue.js "Webpack Simple", GSAP and Hammer.js.
+Copy or clone this repo to start off a new project.

 ## App.vue
 #### Attributes for ```<slides>``` component